-Dr. Brian Knetl is Provost and Executive Vice President for Academic and Student Affairs, serving as GRCC’s chief academic officer with major responsibilities for strategic planning and guiding all aspects of teaching and learning in support of student success.
+Dr. Brian Knetl is Provost and Executive Vice President, ASA, serving as GRCC’s chief academic officer with major responsibilities for strategic planning and guiding all aspects of teaching and learning in support of student success.

 During his 20 years working in higher education, Knetl has focused on excellence in teaching and learning, including faculty development, first-year student programming, international education, student support services, developmental education redesign, learning communities, and honors programs.